-The system requirements are the same as for Waves (see chapter 1.2).
+The system requirements for the SDK are the same as for Waves (see chapter 1.2).

-You can use the Qmini SDK with any programming language that can connect to .NET DLLs.
+You can use the SDK with any programming language that can connect to .NET DLLs.
 This includes C#, Visual Basic .NET, C++/CLI, Delphi, LabView, Matlab and Mathematica.
-If you are using a programming language that can connect to COM, but not to .NET libraries, you may need to use Microsoft's Assembly Registration Tool (Regasm.exe).

 You should have a basic understanding of the concepts of object-oriented programming in order to understand the structure and functionality of the SDK library.
+The SDK includes sample code that demonstrates how to access the DLL from LabView, Matlab, C#, C++ and using COM.